-LPs work well for established artists who have fans that are actively seeking a lot of new song content.
+LPs work well for established artists who have fans who are actively seeking new song content.
 They also work great for projects with an intent to tell a story or projects that have a specific mood across multiple songs; an EP may not be able to properly articulate a full album idea.

-Want to know the EP vs LP success probability?
-Both styles of releases can have huge success when properly planned and executed.
-If after releasing one style of project you realize that the other option would have worked better, use the opposite style for your next release!
+Want to know the EP vs. LP success probability?
+Both styles of releases can have tremendous success when properly planned and executed.
+If, after releasing one style of project, you realize that the other option would have worked better, use the opposite style for your next release!